enthought/mayavi/docs/source/application.rst

        apply to this newly created scene.
 Also available through --new-window.

+-o
+--offscreen

+      Run Mayavi in offscreen mode without any graphical user interface.
+      This is most useful for scripts that need to render images offscreen (for an animation say) in the background without an intrusive user interface popping up.
+Mayavi scripts (run via the -x argument) should typically work fine in this mode.

 -x script-file
       This executes the given script in a namespace where we guarantee that the name 'mayavi' is Mayavi's script instance -- just like